kevinsea/Insight-Wiki-Stage/A Quick Tour.md

-# A Quick Tour #

 # Some Examples #

 You can read these to get a flavor for the beer/code.

 ## Getting Started ##

 1. Get the nuGet package: [http://www.nuget.org/packages/Insight.Database](http://www.nuget.org/packages/Insight.Database)
 1. Add a reference to `Insight.Database;` to your code.
 Insight.Database is wired up using extension methods.
 1. Relax and enjoy.

 ## Executing a Stored Procedure ##

 Executing a stored procedure is pretty easy.
 Just call Execute with the name of the procedure.
 Pass in an object for the parameters.
 Insight figures out the rest.
 Use an anonymous type if you like.

-	using (SqlConnection conn = new SqlConnection(connectionString))
+	var conn = new SqlConnection(connectionString);
-	{
-		conn.Open();
 	conn.Execute("AddBeer", new { Name = "IPA", Flavor = "Bitter"});
-	}

 ## Auto-Open/Close ##

-If you are too lazy to open and close your connection, Insight will do it for you.
-If you give it a closed connection, most methods will automatically open and close the connection for you at the right time.
+Note that we are too lazy to open and close the connection.
+Insight does it for you.
 Many times, you are just making individual one-shot calls to the database, so why should you have to manage that lifetime?

-	SqlConnection conn = new SqlConnection(connectionString);
-	conn.Execute("AddBeer", new { Name = "IPA", Flavor = "Bitter"});

 If you combine this with an DI tool like [Ninject](http://www.ninject.org/), your code can be very clean.